 Is it Really Necessary for Someone With ADD/ADHD to Avoid All Grains?

-There are numerous studies that link ADD/ ADHD and gluten.
-In fact, there is one study that links celiac and ADHD.
-So it might just be that the avoidance of all grains containing gluten is essential for the natural maintenance of ADHD.
+There are numerous studies linking ADD/ADHD and gluten.
+There's even one study linking celiac disease directly to ADHD.
+So it may be that avoiding all grains containing gluten is essential for the natural management of ADHD.

-It has been my experience that the removal of all grains does matter because there are no “safe” grains in this country.
-There are two reasons why I say that.
-First, I don’t trust the cross contamination potentials of the non-gluten free and the gluten free grains.
-They are normally transported, processed, and stored in the same plants and containers that have or had gluten-containing grains in them.
+First, I don't trust the cross-contamination potential of non-gluten and gluten-free grains.
+They're normally transported, processed, and stored in the same plants and containers that have or had gluten-containing grains in them.
+So how gluten-free they actually are is suspect.

-Second, and more importantly, it’s probably not just the gluten that is causing the problem.
-The real troublemaker for anyone that is sensitive to gluten is gliadin.
-Gliadin is a portion of the gluten protein, but it is also found in other grains; like buckwheat, bulgur, wheat, rye, oat, barley, and oatmeal.
+Second, and more importantly, it's probably not just the gluten causing the problem.
+The real troublemaker for anyone sensitive to gluten is gliadin.
+Gliadin is a portion of the gluten protein, but it's also found in other grains: buckwheat, bulgur, wheat, rye, oat, barley, and oatmeal.

-Gliadin is the main protein that causes the toxic reaction in our intestine to gluten.
-This toxic reaction causes the normally very tight gap junctions between the cells of our intestine to loosen.
-This may sound horrible, but it’s a protective mechanism.
-The opening of those junctions releases water into the intestine attempting to flush, as quickly as possible, the toxin out of the body.
-The longer and more gliadin that is present the loser the junction’s get.
+Gliadin is the main protein that causes the toxic reaction in your intestine.
+This reaction causes the normally tight gap junctions between the cells of your intestine to loosen.
+It may sound horrible, but it's actually a protective mechanism.
+The opening of those junctions releases water into the intestine, attempting to flush the toxin out as quickly as possible.
+The longer gliadin is present, the looser those junctions get.

-So yes, if anyone who has a tendency towards ADD or ADHD, you're going to be much better off avoiding all grains.
-Honestly, even if you don't have that tendency, but just want your gut and brain to work at their best capacity, cutting grains from your diet will benefit you tremendously too.
+So yes: if you have a tendency toward ADD or ADHD, you'll be much better off avoiding all grains.
+And honestly, even if you don't have that tendency but want your gut and brain working at full capacity, cutting grains from your diet will benefit you tremendously.

 Stay connected with news and updates!